btarg/requiem-vault/GM/First Session/Library/Aftermath.md

 >**Miss/No Effect:** Your magic harmlessly dissipates against the ward.

 >[!question]- **Breach with Force (Strength DC 20)**
->You attempt to physically smash through the door or the ward protecting it.
+>You attempt to physically slash through the veins which hold the door shut.
 >
->**Success:** A loud crack echoes as the wood splinters or the ward flickers violently, momentarily weakening.
+>**Success:** A loud screech echoes as the metal warps with the impact, the ward flickering violently, momentarily weakening.
 Roll damage based on what you're using to break through.
 >**Failure:** Your effort rebounds harmlessly.
 Magical energy surges outwards like lightning.
 Roll a [[Saving Throws#Reflex|Reflex saving throw]] against DC 8, where on any failure you are knocked back 10ft and take 1d4 of [[Elements#⚡ Electricity (ELEC)|Elec]] damage.
 >**Critical Failure:** The same as a regular failure, but you strain yourself, taking an extra 1d4 [[Elements#⚔️ Physical (PHYS)|Phys]] damage from the rebound.
 >